Skærbæk Municipality

-On January 1, 2007, Skærbæk Municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
-It was merged with Bredebro, Højer, Løgumkloster, Nørre-Rangstrup, and Tønder municipalities to form the new Tønder Municipality.
+Skærbæk Municipality was a municipality in Southern Jutland.
+It covered an area of 360 km2 and had a total population of 7,294 (2005).
+The municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007) when it was merged with Bredebro, Højer, Løgumkloster, Nørre-Rangstrup, and Tønder municipalities to form the new Tønder Municipality.
 This created a municipality with an area of 1352 km2 and a total population of 42,645 (2005).